kereptom/credends/README.md

 4. No Clear Evidence:
-   - When neither candidate "c" nor candidate "d" shows final subtitles, the window is shifted forward to search a new region.
+   - When neither candidate "c" nor candidate "d" shows final subtitles, the window is shifted forward to search a new region [candidate d --- end_frame]

 5. Backward Check:
    - Once the iterative narrowing reduces the window below a specified tolerance (in frames),